FXTD-ODYSSEY/Maya-CallbackNode/README.md

 # Maya-CallbackNode

-Autodesk Maya Python CallbackNode for rigging and more
+Autodesk Maya Python CallbackNode for event management

----

-This idea is come from this [link](https://sonictk.github.io/maya_node_callback_example/)
+This idea came from this [link](https://sonictk.github.io/maya_node_callback_example/)
-Try to utilize the `OpenMaya` Event Callback to enhance rigging circumstances like IK/FK switch and more.
+Create a `OpenMaya` Custom Node to manage the Event Callback and enhance rigging circumstances like IK/FK switch and more.
+Using custom Node attribute can easy manage the event and even support the reference situation.

+## Install

+## How to use

+## About

-I have a similar idea When I watch a IK/FK swtich tutorial which using `scriptjob` for auto swtich.
+I have a similar idea When I watch a IK/FK swtich [tutorial](https://www.bilibili.com/video/BV1Hx411C7i8) which using `scriptjob` event.
 But [cult of rig](http://www.cultofrig.com/2017/07/22/pilot-season-day-16-automatically-loading-callbacks-scene-load/) article just further more than that.
 combinate the OpenMaya and `scirptNode` together, which make switch more powerful.
 [sonictk](https://sonictk.github.io/maya_node_callback_example/) claim that scriptNode not support the reference namespace circumstances.